obdude/beaconreach/README.md

 ### 📦 The Toolkit

-BeaconReach is designed for the **GTM Engineer**—the new breed of growth marketer who demands precision and control.
+BeaconReach is designed for the **GTM Engineer** - the new breed of growth marketer who demands precision and control.

 #### 1. The Pre-Flight Estimator
 Never guess your spend.
 The CLI analyzes your pipeline and calculates the exact API cost before execution.